locize/blog/source/_posts/svelte-i18n.md

 ---
-title: Beam your Svelte internationalization up to a new level❕
+title: Beam your Svelte internationalization up to a new level❕ (a svelte-i18n guide)
 description: Simple Svelte localization made easy with this ✅step-by-step guide using svelte-i18n.

 date: 2022-04-05